 In my experience police officers are unbalanced, sociopaths or psychopaths, cruel, sadistic and lacking in compassion or empathy only on the rare occasion are there benevolent anomalies as far as whole departments are concerned and the less rare few good cops in every department that one wouldn’t describe as I have here.

 I have theorized that the hiring of these unstable, unbalanced individuals is not a mistake.
 I believe the powers that be wish to control by fear so they place scary psychopaths in the position of our overseers and think that if we know what’s best for us we will fall in line and teach our children to fall in line.

 Law enforcement thugs are not here to serve and protect they are here to bully and intimidate you and me into accepting the servitude we were born into.

 I would like to reiterate that I feel it is the system that is at fault and that the majority of these law enforcement officers are too ignorant to know and too narcissistic to care how they are really being used.
 The system simply hires psychopaths and they, completely oblivious to their true purpose, fall right in line with the rest.
 They are the true terrorists in this world.

 Let me issue this simple warning to these misguided men and women.
 You have declared war on you fellow citizens and there are many more of us than there are you.
-Some of us are armed with guns some with camera phones.
-We see what’s really going, and your days are numbered.
+Some of us are armed with guns, some with camera phones.
+We see what’s really going on, and your days are numbered.

 That’s just my take on things.
 Do your research.